Signs of Pregnancy/The Pregnancy Test

 The signs of pregnancy vary from woman to woman.
 Usually the most obvious sign is

-even while pregnant.
+pregnant.
 The following are the most common first signs of pregnancy.
-However,
+Each woman may

 Sore and swollen breasts

 Darkening of the skin around the nipples (also called the areola)

 These early signs may not mean a woman is definitely pregnant.
 They may actually signal

 something else happening within the body.
 A pregnancy test can provide more accurate

 Pregnancy is confirmed with a pregnancy test.
 A pregnancy test can be done on either

 urine or blood.
 Pregnancy tests look for the human chorionic gonadotropin hormone